Introduction and Inspirations

 Why not make Bleach a statically typed one?

 The answer is straightforward: If I decided to make it static, I would need to implement a static type system for it and this is simply too much work to learn and implement.
 Moreover, type systems are no joke.
-There is a reason this subject has its own course in master's or doctoral programs.
-This being said, I think it's obvious to conclude that such a thing could not be teached in a complete way in an undergraduate and introductory course.
+There is a reason this subject has its own course in MsC or PhD programs.
+That being said, I think it is obvious to conclude that such a thing could not be teached in a complete way in an undergraduate and introductory course.
 So... yeah, if I made this decision, I would be contradicting myself about Bleach's reason to exist, which is (in case you don't remember) teach the most fundamental ideas and concepts of Programming Languages implementation.
 Thus, I didn't follow design decisions that led to advanced ideas and concepts in the area of compilers and programming languages

 Automatic Memory Management